viniciusfrantz/pipeline_project/README.md

 ```

 ### Pipeline Workflow
-- **Extract**: Raw weather forecast data is collected from an AWS S3 bucket.
+- **Extract**: R**Extract**: New weather forecast data is fetched daily via API and saved to an AWS S3 bucket, orchestrated by Airflow.
 - **Load** (Airflow with Astronomer Cosmos): Airflow automates the process of loading the raw data from S3 into Snowflake.
 - **Transform** (dbt): dbt cleans and transforms the raw data into structured tables in Snowflake.
   - **Staging**: The data is cleaned and loaded into the staging table `stg_weather_forecast`.